NioHww/Extended-MSC/README.md

 # Extended-MSC

-Extended-MSC in 'Persona-based Dialogue Response Generation Using Personal Facts and Personality Traits' is available here: Link (to be adressed)
+Extended-MSC in 'Persona-based Dialogue Response Generation Using Personal Facts and Personality Traits' is available here